 Student and Employee Education and Annual Training

-The Title IX Coordinator, investigators, decision-makers, and those involved in any informal resolution process shall receive annual trainings on topics including:
+In addition to the training that all College employees must receive, the Title IX Coordinator, investigators/decision-makers, those hearing appeals, and those involved in any informal resolution process shall receive training on the following topics:

-- How to serve impartially, including avoiding prejudgment of facts at issue, conflicts of interest, and bias;
+- How to serve impartially, including avoiding prejudgment of facts at the issue, conflicts of interest, bias;

-- Issues of relevance of questions and evidence, including rape-shield limitations; and
+- Issues of relevance of questions and evidence; and

 Recordkeeping